 FOMI Work Trips (also known as Working Parties or Working Bees)

 Volunteers carry out a number of tasks.
 Members of these teams have developed lizard ID skills, seabird handling and ID skills for invertebrates.
+There are also opportunities for other people to be involved and develop skills.

 Each year we run 6 work trips.
 A work opportunities schedule is sent out, usually around October, which gives an outline of the likely tasks that will be required for each trip.
-This means members can mark down a trip on their calendar if the activities match their interests.
-Around 2 weeks before each trip a notice is sent out to all members offering the chance to contact our volunteer officer to book a place on the upcoming trip.
-Volunteers need to be quick responding as these trips are popular.

 There is comfortable accommodation in a Lockwood house which sleeps 16 persons in two bunk rooms.
 The house has electricity, a living/dining area, fully equipped kitchen, and a bathroom with showers and hot water.